Freely-Given-org/BibleCodes/README.md

 # BibleVersionCodes

+This repo will be archived because we seem to be ending up duplicating too much of what's planned for https://github.com/Freely-Given-org/BiblePublicationDetails.

-A registry of short Bible version codes, e.g., KJV for King James Version.
-However, like most Bibles, there’s different editions so KJV-1611 is quite different from KJV-1769.
+A registry of short Bible version codes, e.g., KJB for King James Bible.
+However, like most Bibles, there’s different editions so KJB-1611 is quite different from KJB-1769.

 ## History